Tellus Primer

 What do people believe happens when they die?

-Many cultures have different beliefs about death, but the most wide-spread belief is that souls return to the great circle and join with the memories of the Progenitor, for the followers of Law this is a joyful experience, but those who lived lawless lives, they are faced with the guilt of their actions and eventually experience dissolution.
+Many cultures have different beliefs about death, but the most wide-spread belief is that souls return to the great circle and join with the memories of the Progenitor, for the followers of Law this is a joyful experience, but those who lived lawless lives, they are faced with the guilt of their actions and experience dissolution.
 Eventually souls are rewarded by being born anew, along with an endless cycle of new souls coming out of the mainspring.

 What is religion like?